jcarter1028/v-research-interview/data_science/tasks.md

 # Discussion Points for Data Science task

 ## Task 1
-Open data frame and plot restuls.
+Open data frame, convert unix ms column to date time and plot results.

-**Read Data:**
-Use read_csv (read_excel didn't seem to identify duplicates)
+* **Read Data:** Use read_csv (read_excel didn't seem to identify duplicates)

-**Data Cleaning:** Dropped unused columns and duplicates - there were quite a lot!
+* **Data Cleaning:** Dropped unused columns and duplicates - there were quite a lot!

-**Converting Time:** Converting unix ms time to date time, and renaming column
+* **Converting Time:** Converting unix ms time to date time, and renaming column

-**Serial numbers:** Separate data frame by the 2 serial number (there are only 2 values, 227 and 30).
+* **Serial numbers:** Separate data frame by the 2 serial number (there are only 2 values, 227 and 30).

-**Plotting results:**
+* **Plotting results:**
 Instruction was to plot columns as a function of time.
 The dataset for each serial number is over 100 thousand data points.
 Plotting all on one graph is too cumbersome and isn't useful for visualisation.
 I have therefore opted for taking a slice of the data frame (only about 1000 data points and plotting the results for that.)

-TODO: import data

 ## Task 2: Regression models